jkamenik/systemd-dependencies/README.md

 Each example has a corresponding playbook and instructions.

+### Full Override

+This example shows how you can place a fully overridden service file in /etc/systemd/system.

+Install: `asnible-playbook -i inventory full-override`

+Service:

+1. full-override

+Behaviors:

+1. Via the override in /etc/systemd/system a different argument is passed to the service.
+1. Running `sudo service start full-override` will cause the new argument to be printed with the name

 ### Dependent Client

 In this style there is a primary service (like a database) which is